Updated May 2023

 Market Sentiment

-Anxiety levels, in general, are too high, so a stock market crash is unlikely at least for now.
+Anxiety levels, in general, are too high, so a stock market crash is unlikely, at least for now.

 The crowd is still too anxious to support a stock market crash scenario; a stock market correction is possible, but a crash is out of the question.
 Markets climb a wall of worry and fall down a cliff of joy.
 The wall of worry continues to grow, so the markets will likely trend higher before pulling back.
-Astute investors should consider using strong pullbacks to open new positions in strong stocks.
+Astute investors should consider using solid pullbacks to open new positions in strong stocks.

-Bullish Readings trigger strong Corrections and Crashes.
+Bullish Readings trigger substantial Corrections and Crashes.

 Anxiety Sensitivity Index Readings Update March 2020